Book review of Paradise Lost by John Milton

 Better to reign in Hell, then serve in Heav’n.

 Whose side are you on, Milton?
 You seem to have framed the Devil as an admirable Stoic.
-Of course Milton has to pretend to side with insipid, old God and his goody-two-shoes son, Jesus, but the scenes of those two sedatives chin-wagging are about as compelling as the dinner table conversation at the Flanders’ house.
+Of course Milton has to pretend to side with insipid, old God and his goody-two-shoes son, but the scenes of those two sedatives chin-wagging are about as compelling as the dinner table conversation at the Flanders’ house.
 We can disregard the boring bits.
-Paradise Lost is an epic poem in iambic pentameter about literature’s most fascinating and maligned character, the one who dared to stand against God himself.
+Paradise Lost is an epic poem about literature’s most fascinating and maligned character, the one who dared to stand against God himself.
 He may have a bad reputation but the Devil seduces from us our curiousity.

 Milton opens his verse in the midst of the drama, with Satan having been driven out of heaven and finding himself newly arrived in the Place Without God together with those fallen angels who were on the wrong side of history.
 He gives a speech to his minions, demonstrating the stiff upper lip which probably got him the leadership role in the first place: